 Ride Free with Your U-Card

-The UTA Ed Pass is available to all students, faculty, and staff of the University.
+The UTA Ed Pass is available to all students, faculty, and staff of the university.
 The pass includes unlimited transit access to UTA buses, TRAX, and FrontRunner, making it easy to get to campus car-free.
 The pass is enabled on your U-Card.
-Having trouble finding your route?
-Check out the list of trains and buses that come directly to campus!

 The University supports carpooling.
 Learn more at Commuter Services‘ webpage.